View Robert Merrifield's Obituary on ChicagoTribune.com and share memories

 Services and Celebration of Life will be held on Thursday, August 1, 2019 at 10 am at the Rest Haven Funeral Home, "Reflections Chapel" (www.resthavenfuneral.com) at 2500 State Highway 66 East in Rockwall, Texas 75087 (972)-771-8641.

-Published in a Chicago Tribune Media Group Publication from July 25 to Aug.
+Published in a Chicago Tribune Media Group Publication on Aug.
 1, 2019